kedacore/keda-docs/content/docs/2.10/scalers/prometheus.md

     cortexOrgID: my-org # Optional.
 X-Scope-OrgID header for Cortex.
     ignoreNullValues: false # Default is `true`, which means ignoring the empty value list from Prometheus.
 Set to `false` the scaler will return error when Prometheus target is lost
     unsafeSsl: "false" #  Default is `false`, Used for skipping certificate check when having self signed certs for Prometheus endpoint
+    victoriaMetricsPrefixPath: "/select/0/prometheus" # Specify the prefix path to the Prometheus querying API.
+Eg: `/select/0/prometheus` (VictoriaMetrics cluster version only)
 ```

 **Parameter list:**